 You can easily get to the palace by utilizing the trains around the city and the buses.
 You can then walk right over to the gardens and have so much room just to explore.
 I recommend renting a bicycle at the gardens so that you can cover more ground and find more instagrammable spots that way.

 It’s also best if you were to visit earlier in the day.
-These gardens can get extremely busy (because they’re free and so popular) so the earlier you visit, the less people there will be.
+These gardens can get extremely busy (because they’re free and so popular) so the earlier you visit, the fewer people there will be.

 Trust me, Versailles is one of the best Paris Instagram spots.